hodl-dot-farm/hodl-farm-tezos-website/_posts/2019-11-11-sev1-missed-endorsment.md

 [2651884.117736] hid-generic 0003:2C97:0001.0009: hiddev96,hidraw0: USB HID v1.11 Device [Ledger Nano S] on usb-3f980000.usb-1.2/input0
 ```

+The Ledger itself does not reset: it stays online, and it remains in the signer app.
+I do not need to re-enter PIN.
+So it is not really disconnecting like the OS claims.

 lsusb shows that the device number has incremented:

 ```